Wycofane/SDN/README.md

 # SDN python
 Python SDN control center with Flask.

-Flask webserver with Jinja2 object paired with the beautiful bootstrap v5 framework.
+Flask web server with Jinja2 object paired with the beautiful bootstrap v5 framework.
 This SDN control center is a school project and is not a real thing.
 It should simulate how it could look and "feel".

-The control center uses pre defined buttons, to control the cisco sandbox SD-Wan environment using the rest-API.
+The control center uses pre-defined buttons, to control the Cisco sandbox SD-Wan environment using the rest-API.

-The whole project takes securtity very seriously, thats why SQL injections are not possible and passwords get stored in a md5 hash.
+The whole project takes security very seriously, that's why SQL injections are not possible and passwords get stored in a md5 hash.
 Neither me nor anyone else has access to the password in your DB.

-As you probably have seen many ressource references (mainly in the html part) going to a website named <a href="https://wycofane.de">Wycofane.de</a>.
+As you probably have seen many resource references (mainly in the HTML part) go to a website named <a href="https://wycofane.de">Wycofane.de</a>.
 That's my personal project and is not finished yet.
-The website is built similar but there is no communication with cisco. <a href="https://wycofane.de">Wycofane.de</a> communicates with the proxmox rest-API.
+The website is built similar, but there is no communication with Cisco. <a href="https://wycofane.de">Wycofane.de</a> communicates with the
+Proxmox rest-API.